Snow Queen Birch Tree AKA Doorenbos

 The Snow Queen is also known as Jacquemontii Dorenbos.

-This tree is supplied at a height of 150-450cm in a container for year round planting and has a better survival rate compared to the bare root option as the roots are not disturbed.
-Expect a final height of 10-15m although manual pruning and/or keeping in a container will keep this height down.
-Although you can prune the shape down, the Snow Queen is best left alone as they perform better without any regular or structured pruning.
+Expect a 10-year height and width of 9 x 3m but could go on to be as tall as 15m depending on local conditions.
+Manual pruning and/or keeping in a container will keep this height down.
+Although you can prune down, the Snow Queen is best left alone as they perform better without any regular or structured pruning.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.